How to Help a Family Member or a Loved One with Addiction: A Resource Guide

 - How you and your loved one’s support network can help their recovery.

-Addiction is a brain disease.
-Long-term substance abuse and addiction can change your loved one’s brain chemistry: drug or alcohol abuse over time can compromise their ability to choose, and drug use can become compulsive.3 You did not cause the substance abuse.
+Addiction is a chronic brain disease.
+Long-term substance abuse and addiction can change your loved one’s brain chemistry: drug or alcohol abuse over time can compromise their ability to choose, and drug use can become compulsive.6 You did not cause the substance abuse.

 With that in mind, you can help.
 Encourage them to see a doctor.
 Provide them with details about treatment.
 Let them know how their drug or alcohol abuse is affecting your family.